mz347247/eva/README.md

 End date of the evaluatin period

 ### **eval_alpha** :
 A list of data sources.
-Each source can contain multiple or just one alpha.
+Each source can contain multiple alphas or just one alpha.

 > **name** : ***str*** <br> The name of this data source.
 Will be used to distinguish alphas from different data sources and also shown in the evaluation report.